smart-byte/UserStorage/README.md

 ```

 The example above demonstrates how to create a UserSettingsModel that stores the a username, the app's theme, and whether or not the app has been launched before.
 The `@PublishedUserStorage` property wrapper is used to create the UserSettings.
 The `@PublishedUserStorage` property wrapper is a combination of Swift's built-in `@AppStorage` property wrapper and `@Published` property wrappers.

-## License
-This package is available under the MIT license.
-See the [LICENSE]() file for more details.